 Note: If your Mac doesn't have a DVD-ROM, you can use the download link, available in the retail box, to download Parallels Desktop over the Internet.

 3 Double-click the Install icon and follow the onscreen instructions to install Parallels Desktop.

 Activate and Register Parallels Desktop

-Once Parallels Desktop is installed, you need to activate it and register.
+After the installation, activate and register Parallels Desktop.
 Do the following: